-- Visitor Curfew is mandatory for all visitors. - No guests are allowed in residents' rooms after curfew through 7:00 a.m. the following morning. - All overnight guests and overnight stays must sign an approved form with the NMJC housing staff prior to the stay. - o The first offense will result in a verbal warning. - The second offense will result in a written warning.
+- Visitor Curfew is mandatory for all visitors. - No guests are allowed in residents' rooms after curfew through 7:00 a.m. the following morning. - All overnight guests and overnight stays must sign an approved form with the NMJC housing staff prior to the stay. - Guests should never be left unattended. - The first offense will result in a verbal warning. - The second offense will result in a written warning.
 The third offense will result in a \$250.00 fine placed on the student's account along with a probated suspension for one calendar year. - o The fourth offense will result in removal from NMJC housing.